admin-shell-io/submodel-templates/published/ZVEI_Digital_Nameplate/1/0/README.md

-# ZVEI Digital Nameplate V1.0
+# ZVEI Digital Nameplate for industrial equipment (Version 1.0)

 This is a Submodel template specification for the Asset Adminstration Shell.